Ainkra/Ainkra/README.md

 ![githubmainbanner](https://github.com/user-attachments/assets/6ab5cc1b-c1ed-4a2f-9526-c833108ae398)

-# About Ainkra ✨
+# About me ✨

 I'm a Software Developer from France.

-I've been using a computer since I was a kid, playing video games that marked my childhood, such as Rayman, Dofus, World of Tanks, etc. However, I really started getting into computers in 2018.
-While playing Minecraft on a small French server, I said to myself, "What if I started creating content with code too?"
+I've loved computers since childhood, playing games like Rayman, Dofus, and World of Tanks.
+My real journey into coding began in 2018 while playing Minecraft.
+I started with Java, creating plugins and eventually running my own server.

-So I started coding in the Java language to make silly plugins for Minecraft.
-Over time, I ended up making my own server.
-It worked pretty well!
-But I wanted to discover new things.
-So, at the end of 2021, putting an end to my career in mechanics and other manual trades, I started training as a web developer to take my first step into the industry.
-Two years passed, during which I learned PHP, Javascript, ReactJS, Symfony, etc. I passed my diploma and graduated with a focus on backend development.
-I have serious shortcomings on the frontend (even today).
+In late 2021, I transitioned from a career in mechanics to web development, learning PHP, Javascript, ReactJS, and Symfony.
+I earned my diploma with a focus on backend development, though I still have room to grow on the frontend.

-These days, I'm working in a small company on a remote reality car racing game.
-The experience is worthwhile, and I've learned a lot.
+Currently, I work for a small company on a remote reality car racing game, gaining valuable experience.
+My future goal is to become a freelancer, seeking the freedom to earn my living independently.

-My plan for the future is to go freelance.
-I have a strong desire for freedom, and being able to earn my own living is my greatest wish.

 Want talks?
 Head over [to my linkedln](https://www.linkedin.com/in/lo%C3%AFs-d-a242591a1/) for more information!